What to Do After a Bike Crash

-While bicycling is a great form of exercise and a wonderful mode of transportation, a bicycle accident can be a very serious, life changing event.
-Even though you can’t predict when or if a cycling accident is going to occur, you should make sure that you are prepared and know what to do in the event of an accident.
-Taking the appropriate steps in the aftermath of a bicycle accident can go a long way in protecting your legal rights and helping you obtain full compensation for your injuries.
+While bicycling is a great form of exercise and a wonderful mode of transportation, a bicycle accident can be a very serious, life-changing event.
+Even though you can’t predict when or if a crash is going to happen, you should make sure that you are prepared and know what to do.
+Taking the appropriate steps in the aftermath of a bicycle accident can go a long way in protecting your legal rights and helping you obtain full compensation for damages.

 - Remain at the Scene of the Accident.
 The first thing you should do is to stay put and make sure that everyone is okay.
 Even if no one appears to be hurt or you believe that your injuries are minor, you should never leave the scene of an accident until the police arrive.